-NO REFUNDS will be given after the class start date for Maymester.
+NO REFUNDS will be given after course start dates for Wintermester or Maymester.

 At the discretion of the College, students who leave the residence halls before the end of any semester may receive a reduction in room and board charges.
 There is NO REFUND ON FEES.